MODULE 6 - Mathematics

 Apply it in the classroom.

 Finally, present an evaluation of your educational intervention.
-This can include comments, recordings, photos, written documents, and anything else that can document the evaluation (Estimated hours of work: 10 h)
+This can include comments, recordings, photos, written documents, and anything else that can document the evaluation (work: 10 hours)

 Consolidate "curricular elaboration" skills for each teacher who teaches mathematics; such elaborations are targeted - and therefore validated as such - toward the population-students of interest from time to time.
 Therefore, formative assessment skills and techniques (and related instructional materials) are required.